 The PPP analysis for the Mbirikani LSP SEA showed that the LSP is compliant with environmental and social obligations in relevant frameworks at local, county, national and international levels.
 Demarcation of landuse zones in the LSP is compliant with the landuse zones, permitted activities and landuse restrictions in the Amboseli Ecosystem Management Plan (AEMP) 2020-2030.
+Our assessment showed that the MGR LSP is strictly compliant with the land use zones as stipulated in the AEMP The gazettement of the MGR LSP SEAs will support the enforcement of the AEMP at the local level thereby enabling grassroot domestication of ecosystem landuse zoning scheme.
+Implementation of the MGR LSP landuse restrictions in the pastoralism and wildlife conservation blocks, as gazetted in the SEA, will sustain pastoralism and WCDAs.
+Lack of the SEA intervention will lead to long term environmental and social disaster not only in the two group ranches but also in the entire in Amboseli Ecosystem (AE) due to the collapse of the traditional pastoralism practices and loss of critical wildlife corridors and dispersal areas.

-However, the LSP has prescribed licensed non-commercial harvesting of natural products (such as medicinal plants and firewood) in the pastoralism and wildlife zone but the licensing criteria has not been spelt out.
+The LSP has prescribed licensed non-commercial harvesting of natural products (such as medicinal plants and firewood) in the pastoralism and wildlife zone but the licensing criteria has not been spelt out.
 It has also prescribed undertaking of scientific research in the conservation and tourism development zone but the approval modalities for these activities is unclear.
 The Mbirikani LSP is aligned with the Kajiado County Land Sub-Division Guidelines of 2018.
 The guidelines advocate for retention of the group ranches in their traditional state.
 Similarly, the LSP is well aligned with the Kajiado County Spatial Plan of 2019-2029.